phasorpy/phasorpy/docs/phasor_approach.rst

   .. _vistavision:

   `VistaVision <https://iss.com/software/vistavision>`__
-  is a commercial Windows desktop software by ISS, Inc., for confocal microscopy applications, including instrument control, data acquisition, and data processing.
+  is a commercial Windows desktop application by ISS, Inc., for confocal microscopy applications, including instrument control, data acquisition, and data processing.
 It performs image segmentation of FLIM images via the phasor plot.